Rolling out phytosanitary measures to expand market access

 Strengthened inspection and phytosanitary certification capacities

 A methodology to assess the impact of implementing phytosanitary measures has been created, developed and validated.
 At least 20 professional staff at NPPOs have acquired skills in using the methodology.
-Countries can now assess the costs, identify the benefits and desired – as well as undesired – effects of implementing specific phytosanitary measures, and identify the adjustments required to implement them and thus achieve the desired goals.
-The methodology is a tool to maintain and improve the phytosanitary situation, open up access to markets and facilitate trade.
+Countries can now assess the costs, identify the benefits and desired – as well as undesired – effects of implementing specific phytosanitary measures, and identify the adjustments required to implement them and achieve the desired goals.
+The methodology serves as a tool to maintain and improve the phytosanitary situation, open up access to markets and facilitate trade.

 Joint management and coordination arrangements